 Not to forget that younger generations are increasingly averse to using email and phone calls now that they have grown up with the evolution of messaging by their side and in their hands.
 Plus, to contact a telecom over digital channels is an essential criterion for customers.

 Asynchronous app-based communications are trending, and platforms are creating business versions of popular messaging apps such as WhatsApp Business Solution, Facebook Messenger for Business, and Apple Business Chat.

 Companies wishing to improve the customer experience can do so by utilizing these channels in a portfolio.
 Among those, both Facebook and WhatsApp compete for the top spot in terms of personal communication channels, giving you an extensive reach of users.
 Then there is Apple Business Chat, which is available to anyone with an iOS device, of which there are 1.4 billion.
 If your company has an application, then a must-have is in-app messaging, which can be integrated within and gives customers even more reason to keep your app installed.Asynchronous app-based communications are trending, and platforms are creating business versions of popular messaging apps.
 Click To Tweet

 Each of these channels can enhance the customer experience, primarily since they are used by a large number of customers worldwide.
 Through these channels, telecoms can offer maximum engagement and opportunities for conversion.

 Facebook Messenger has paved the way for customers to contact telecom companies directly.
-There are around 20 billion messages sent on the platform between people every month, plus 300,000 active Messenger bots on the platform; it certainly has a considerable reach.
+There are around 20 billion messages sent on the platform between people and businesses every month, plus 300,000 active Messenger bots on the platform; it certainly has a considerable reach.